AMReX-Fusion/Furnace/Docs/source/development.rst

 ---------------

-When breaking changes to Microphysics occur in its development branch that Castro depends on, we must update the Microphysics submodule on the Castro development branch in the same way, replacing the git checkout statement with the latest commit hash on the Microphysics development branch.
+When breaking changes to Microphysics occur in its development branch that Furnace depends on, we must update the Microphysics submodule on the Furnace development branch in the same way, replacing the git checkout statement with the latest commit hash on the Microphysics development branch.
 (A git submodule always tracks a specific commit/tag on the target repo -- it is not configured to automatically track a particular branch.)
-Since such breaking changes usually are accompanied by a Castro change, it is best practice to ensure that the PRs in both Microphysics and Castro have been approved, then merge the Microphysics PR, then add the update to the Microphysics submodule to the Castro PR, then merge.
+Since such breaking changes usually are accompanied by a Furnace change, it is best practice to ensure that the PRs in both Microphysics and Furnace have been approved, then merge the Microphysics PR, then add the update to the Microphysics submodule to the Furnace PR, then merge.
 A similar process applies for AMReX.

 Continuous Integration